Jakob Holm Hansen

 Cloud computing promises many benefits.
 Cost reductions, improved efficiency and improved security is what many companies can gain from moving into the cloud.

-As with a traditional IT outsourcing venture there are also many threats, so you might want to perform an IT risk assessment before you go cloud.
+As with a traditional IT outsourcing venture, there are also many threats, so you might want to perform an IT risk assessment before you go to the cloud.
 You'll need to decide upon what data and applications to move to the cloud, what type of cloud service fits your purpose, and of course assess the vendor you are considering.

-Cloud security is different dependent on whether you want to jump into the cloud with a Software as a Service, Platform as a Service or Infrastructure as a Service solution (SaaS, PaaS, IaaS).
-As an IaaS customer, you will often have more operational security responsibilities, compared to SaaS, where you basically subscribe to the security services offered by your cloud provider.
+Cloud security is different depending on whether you want to jump into the cloud with a Software as a Service, Platform as a Service or Infrastructure as a Service solution (SaaS, PaaS, IaaS).
+As an IaaS customer, you will often have more operational security responsibilities compared to SaaS, where you basically subscribe to the security services offered by your cloud provider.

 Use a threat-based methodology